softlion/FluentRest/README.md

 var sessionToken = authorization.Split(" ")[1];
 ```

-### Add data in the header of each requets globally
+### Add data in the header of each request globally
 ```c#
 FluentRestHttp.Configure(settings =>
 {